EvansWinner/awesome-line-editors/README.md

 And this insane idea is what is behind Patrick Taylor's ``led`` program for DOS.
 I guess it is, anyway.
-Anyway, you can download [led101.zip](https://ftp.icm.edu.pl/pub/windows/garbo/pc/fileutil/led101.zip) from that link on some random old DOS software archive, or any of several others.
+Anyway, you can download [led101.zip](https://ftp.icm.edu.pl/pub/windows/garbo/pc/fileutil/led101.zip) from that link on some random old DOS software , or any of several others.
 Have fun and good luck and all that.
-Note that there is no source code included with that zip archive.
+Note that there is no source code included with that zip .
 Maybe it would be fun to re-implement.

 It seems like an interesting idea, and is probably more meant for use